 Freshwater snail that has an operculum that acts as a lid or trapdoor and seals the shell’s opening; typically has dark green covering similar to moss; color is brownish to olive-green.
 A similar species the Japanese Mystery Snail (Cipangopaludina japonica) is also established in Nebraska.
+Here is a guide to identify these snails.

 Location in Nebraska